Is Los Angeles Tap Water Safe to Drink? 2021 Water Quality Guide

 We previously published a version of this article on March 16, 2017, which at the time a number of Los Angeles water utilities we not in compliance with federal standards for drinking water.
 They have since improved, but here's the original findings.

-Water From the Los Angeles Department of Water and Power
+Los Angeles Department of Water and Power: Tap Water Quality Overview

 One of the largest providers of tap water in Los Angeles is the Los Angeles Department of Water and Power which provides water to nearly 4 million people living in Los Angeles.
 The Los Angeles tap water quality 2017 for water from the LADWP indicates it is safe to drink, although as you can see from our case studies the level of safety for LA tap water as a whole does vary from area to area.
 That is, water provider to water provider.
 Despite having some contaminant levels that are well above the recommended health limits, it’s safe to say that LA tap water sourced from the LADWP is as safe to drink as bottled tap water.
 But the fact remains that although any contamination levels are in compliance with the federal guidelines, health-based guidelines may be different.
 Almost all of the contaminants listed are known carcinogenics, meaning that LA tap water does still carry some measure of risk for residents.
 The LADWP has told residents that they no longer need to spend money on bottled water and filtration systems.
 However, when you consider the contamination levels of Los Angeles tap water, this seems like a rather reckless statement.
 The EPA assesses water on a quarterly basis, so contamination levels could spike and you would not know until long after you’ve consumed the water.
 A water filtration system is imperative to ensure you and your family drinks the safest water possible.
 Water filtration is always going to be your safest option, regardless of how well treated your tap water already is.
 While utilities such as the LADWP have made vast improvements on the water quality over the past few years, and especially in 2017, the fact remains that there may be a spike in contamination levels at any point.
 And with so many unknown and unregulated contaminants present in tap water, do you really want to take a chance with your health and the health of your family?

-Is LA Tap Water Really “As Clean as Bottled Water”?
+Is Los Angeles Tap Water Truly as Clean as Bottled Water?

 According to the LADWP reports, 160 billion gallons of Los Angeles tap water has met with the recommended, legal limits for water contamination.
 Unfortunately, independent studies - most notably by the Environmental Protection Agency (EPA) - have shown such reports can be somewhat misleading.
 Although some of the contamination levels are indeed within the legal limits, they are not within the health guideline limitations at all.
 Furthermore, there are a number of contaminants with no set federal limits at all, meaning they’re not included in such reports.
 Albert Rodriguez, a LADWP spokesperson, claimed that LA tap water is being treated by “zapping” it “without any sort of chemicals, without any other type chlorine”.
 While it is true that the current Los Angeles tap water is as good as bottled water, this still does not make it the safest water possible.
 As you’ll see in the following utility case studies, the true health-based guidelines are often well below the federal limitations.
 All figures provided in the following case studies are sourced from the EWG Tap Water Database.